csharp135/adni-image-classification/README.md

 ## Pre-Processing
 * Download and install FSL from: https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/index
-* The next step is to download the ADNI kaggle dataset from https://www.kaggle.com/datasets/mdfahimbinamin/adni-1-5t-3d-human-brain-mri-raw-dataset.
+* Next download the ADNI kaggle dataset from https://www.kaggle.com/datasets/mdfahimbinamin/adni-1-5t-3d-human-brain-mri-raw-dataset and extract the MRI images.
 * The next step involves executing a series of FSL commands for each MRI scan and saving several slices of the brain scan to a PNG file.
 It is very CPU intensive and runs in parallel, but it will take several hours to complete.
 Each file takes approximately 5 minutes to run and there are 800+ mri files to process.
 * From the linux command line in the adni-image-classification directory, run: _python3 python/parallel_exec_worker.py adni-1-5t-3d-human-brain-mri-raw-dataset/ADNI/ adni-1-5t-3d-human-brain-mri-raw-dataset/ADNI1_Screening_1.5T_2_20_2024.csv_
 * The files are then saved in the fsl_script/image_output under the correct classification.